pedrokohler/song-ballot/README.md

 cd ./song-ballot
 yarn install
 ```
 After that, install the dependencies inside the functions folder.
-Note that you must use node version 10.10
+Note that you must use node version 10.10.
+Also, install firebase-tools globally.
 ```
 cd ./functions
 nvm use 10.10
 yarn install
+yarn global add firebase-tools@8.8.1
 ```
 In the project's root folder and create a dist folder.
 Remember to change the node version to the latest.
 ```